alignment-tutorial-2024/alignment-tutorial-2024.github.io/_pages/qna.md

 ### Q: How can I ask questions during the tutorial?

-You can use the official NeurIPS 2024 tutorial app for submitting the questions.
+You can use the chat feature on [NeurIPS website](https://neurips.cc/virtual/2024/tutorial/99529) or the [Whova app](https://whova.com/portal/1E3CIGgi9zq0QZtk@dlxwrI4JH7teAc1cj1cVhwS7jc) for submitting the questions.

 You can also submit questions through our online form [linked here](https://docs.google.com/forms/d/e/1FAIpQLSeUoLV-OZAWj_jYJ9sfxLNeNgjpV_K6Z0boOUqCFd6DYQwsUA/viewform?embedded=true) or via the comments below.

 ***